4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/disjointSet/README.md

 ## Background

 A disjoint-set structure also known as a union-find or merge-find set, is a data structure that tracks a set of elements partitioned into a number of disjoint (non-overlapping) subsets.
-It is also commonly used to check for connectivity (e.g. if two objects are 'grouped' together or belong to some component).
+It is commonly used to check for connectivity (e.g. if two objects are 'grouped' together/belong to some component).

 In CS2040s, this is introduced in the context of checking for dynamic connectivity.
 For instance, Kruskal's algorithm in graph theory to find minimum spanning tree of a graph utilizes disjoint set to efficiently